 - Add half and half and water to a large pot over medium high heat and bring to a boil.

 - Once liquid starts boiling, briskly stir in grits and bring heat down to low and cover with lid.
-Cook according to instructions on back of package (about 5-7 minutes long for Quick and about 20 for stone ground) stirring twice during this time to maintain smoothness.
+Cook according to instructions on back of package (about 20 for stone ground and about 5-7 minutes long for Quick) stirring twice during this time to maintain smoothness.
 They should be completely tender and thick.

 - Once ready, stir in butter, heavy cream and season with salt to taste.